 Picture 2.
 The Misc menu appears to have a number of functions to choose from.
 Certainly not a stabilized set of functions, but all of these are useful to have near the text editor.

 There are a few different ways to affect the size of the "Content" area of a writing.
 Vertically, it is done by moving the horizontal bar at the bottom of the Content text area.
-Horizontally, there are three options in the Mood menu, one of which hides from view the table on the left listing the writings, to leave more space to Content area.
+Horizontally, there are five options in the Mood menu, one of which hides from view the table on the left listing the writings, to leave more space to Content area.
 The other one does not hide it, but narrows the width of the left and right sides.
 The third is the default setting, where everything has a reasonable amount of space.
+The other two arrange more screen space for images and places them in a grid in either three or four images per row.

 These menus are subject to change from time to time as features are added, but not everything that can be done is added there, such as the ability to place some special characters to the text as such can also be done by using so-called alt codes, i.e. pressing the Alt key and typing e.g. 0173, which will then will place a "soft hyphen" to the text.
 It may may not look like anything visually, but the browser can hyphenate the word at that point.